“The Scream” by Edvard Munch is one of the most famous images in the history of art, and even has its own emoji.

-With "The Scream" Munch is recalling a personal memory of a spectacular sunset in Oslo which gave the sky and clouds a dramatic red hue, according to Giulia Bartrum, curator of a forthcoming exhibition devoted to the artist at the British Museum in London.
+With “The Scream” Munch is recalling a personal memory of a spectacular sunset in Oslo which gave the sky and clouds a dramatic red hue, according to Giulia Bartrum, curator of a recent exhibition devoted to the artist at the British Museum in London.

 “The blood-red sky had the effect of making him feel hugely anxious,” Bartrum told CNN via telephone.
 “The artwork is very much a reflection of Munch’s personal mood.”

 And the artist wrote an inscription in German on the black and white lithograph version which reads: “I felt the great scream throughout nature.”
 Hands over its ears, the ghostly figure is in fact blocking out nature’s scream.

 The waviness of the figure is a visual representation of what he is feeling, said Bartrum, and the black and white bands behind are almost vibrating like a tuning fork.